What Is the Law Clinic?

 Who Will Supervise Me?

-Professor Charlotte Hughart, who has practiced for 28 years, Adjunct Professor Celestina Contreras, who has practiced 16 years, and Adjunct Professor Karon Rowden, who had practiced for five years.
+Professor Charlotte Hughart, who has practiced since 1977, Adjunct Professor Celestina Contreras, who has practiced since 1990, and Adjunct Professor Karon Rowden, who had practiced since 2001.

 How Many Hours of Credit?